melissawm/acquire-docs/docs/get_started.md

 ### Building C Bindings from Source

+The library must be built from source to access the latest development version or to comply the library into an existing program.
-To build the C interface, follow [these instructions](https://github.com/acquire-project/acquire-zarr/blob/main/README.md#building).
+To build the C library from source, follow [these instructions](https://github.com/acquire-project/acquire-zarr/blob/main/README.md#building).